 Lucie was 8 days late, so I knew I would probably go late with Alice too.
 Fine, no problem.
-I mentally added another week to my EDD; a special "bonus week", if you will.
-But when Day 10 post-EDD came and went, I was getting really, really cray-cray (see post below).
-Each trip to the OB's office was like the movie Groundhog Day: my cervix was posterior, completely closed up, uneffaced, blah blah blah.
+I mentally added another week to my EDD; a special “bonus week,” if you will.
+But when Day 10 post-EDD came and went, I was getting really, really cray-cray (see this post).
+Each trip to the OB’s office was like the movie Groundhog Day: my cervix was posterior, completely closed up, uneffaced, blah blah blah.
 NOTHING was happening.

 On the bright side (and please don’t think I take this for granted), Alice was doing just fine in thar’, with four very long NSTs to prove it.
 So, there was no particular hurry to get her out (medically, that is, ahem).

 On Day 11, I woke up and cried.
 I was convinced she would nevvvvver come on her own.
 Plus, I had family here waiting.
 Just sitting around.
 Staring at each other.
-And the calls, texts and emails: "what's taking so long??".
-I'd be lying if I said these external pressures didn't contribute to my angst: they did.
-That, and I was just completely effing miserable (again, see below).
+And the calls, texts, and emails: “What’s taking so long??”
+I’d be lying if I said these external pressures didn’t contribute to my angst: they did.
+That, and I was just completely effing miserable.

-That day, I took my OB's hand and said "PLEASE, for the love of Jesus, induce me tonight.
-Please."
-He agreed, and within 2 hours I had a date at the hospital.
+That day, I took my OB’s hand and said, “PLEASE, for the love of Jesus, induce me tonight.
+Please.”
+He agreed, and within two hours I had a date at the hospital.
 Woo hoo!
 I was stoked to get the show on the road.
-Just really, really... excited.
+Just really, really… excited.
 I felt like I had waited so long.

-They put the Cervadil in at 6pm and would give it 12 hours to ripen me up a bit.
-I hardly slept a wink that night because the shot of morphine they gave me to "help me sleep" made me trip my brains out.
-Come 6am the next morning, I was exhausted and guess what?
-The cervdail didn't take; it was still Groundhog Day!
+They put the Cervidil in at 6 PM and would give it 12 hours to ripen me up a bit.
+I hardly slept a wink that night because the shot of morphine they gave me to “help me sleep” made me trip my brains out.
+Come 6 AM the next morning, I was exhausted and guess what?
+The Cervidil didn’t take; it was still Groundhog Day!